-FLOURISH PREP INTERNSHIP PROGRAM WORKSITE PARTNERSHIP AGREEMENT
+FLOURISH PREP INTERNSHIP PROGRAM WORKSITE COOPERATIVE AGREEMENT

-Between Flourish And MU Health Care
+Between Flourish And The Curators of the University of Missouri on behalf of University of Missouri Health Care (hereinafter referred to as “Worksite Partner”)

 1. Purpose

-This agreement sets up a partnership between Flourish and its Internship Program Worksite Partners.
-The goal of formalizing partnerships in writing is to ensure a positive experience and impact for the interns and Worksite Partners.
-Each Worksite Partner may individually create an addendum to be attached to this agreement if modifications to these general partnership terms or additional terms are deemed to be necessary.
+This agreement sets up a cooperative arrangement between Flourish and its Internship Program Worksite Partners.
+The goal of formalizing this arrangement in writing is to ensure a positive experience and impact for the interns and Worksite Partners.
+Each Worksite Partner may individually create an addendum to be attached to this agreement if modifications to these general terms or additional terms are deemed to be necessary.

 2. What Flourish Will Do: